 Please familiarize yourself immediately with Canvas.
-Course information and materials will be posted on Canvas.
+Course information and materials will be posted on Canvas, and assignments will be submitted on Canvas.
 If you miss class, it is your responsibility to check Canvas for announcements made in class that day.
 If class is unexpectedly cancelled, it is your responsibility to check Canvas for instructions and possible assignments to complete in lieu of class.
 It is important to remember that you are responsible for checking Canvas daily for any announcements or changes/additions to the class schedule.